phi-fell/carefree_leveling/README.md

  - the remaining 10 acrobatics increases are still tracked, and will be applied if/when you select strength on a level up again

 ## Installation and Use

+CURRENTLY REQUIRES AN UNMERGED BRANCH OF OPENMW: https://gitlab.com/OpenMW/openmw/-/merge_requests/1521 It looks like the API is settled, so this should work in openmw 0.48 when it's released (and nightlies after that merges) but until then if you want to use this, you need to download artifacts from that merge request.

 REQUIRES A FRESH SAVE TO WORK.
 The scripts should just ignore old saves.